 The Russian invasion of Ukraine has shaken us all.
 Innocent civilians have been killed, suffering has worsened, negotiations have failed.
 Governments around the globe are condemning this depraved military maneuver and are collaborating to defuse it in ways that seemed impossible only a week ago.
 We hold the citizens of Ukraine and all victims of war in the Light.

 For centuries, Friends have proclaimed their commitment to nonviolence.* War, Quakers believed, proceeded from the “lusts of men.”
-And while the British persecuted Friends throughout the 1660s, Fox’s followers boldly affirmed their commitment to pacifism in their Declaration to Charles II.
+And while the British persecuted Friends throughout the 1660s, George Fox’s followers boldly affirmed their commitment to pacifism in their Declaration to Charles II.
 “Our principle is, and our Practice have always been, to seek peace and ensue it,” they insisted, “seeking the good and welfare and doing that which tends to the peace of all.”

 In 1947, the Nobel Committee recognized Quakers’ long-standing dedication to nonviolence and service, and the American Friends Service Committee and the British Friends Service Council received the Peace Prize on behalf of Friends.
 In particular, Quaker peace-building activities had caught the committee’s attention during and after World War II.
 Friends established air raid shelters and centers for war victims in England, and adapted meeting houses and other facilities to create evacuation hostels for children and the elderly.
 Prominent Quakers continued to lead humanitarian causes in the wake of the Holocaust.